btarrant/brainwave/README.md

    npm start
    ```

-   Open your browser and visit [http://localhost:3000](http://localhost:3000) to explore ChatNexus!
+   Open your browser and visit [http://localhost:3000](http://localhost:3000) to explore BrainWave!

 ## Contributing

-We welcome contributions from the community.
+I welcome contributions from the community.
 If you have ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.

-## License

-ChatNexus is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code as needed.

-Thank you for choosing ChatNexus!
-We hope you enjoy the futuristic chatbot experience.